-The first concerns what as "doubleis l known cementing".
+The first concerns what is known as "double-cementing".
 This consists of pre-coating all joint faces with cement, allowing to dry and then re-cementing the parts to be joined and locating in place.
-A doublecemented joint is very much stronger than an ordinary straightforward cement joint and certainly does pay on most fusclages.
+A doublecemented joint is very much stronger than an ordinary straightforward cement joint and certainly does pay on most fuselages.
 However, quite a number of wellknown, and successful. modellers never bother to employ it and so the choice is quite an open one.
 There is nothing to lose-only time-in making doublecement joints.